Temple Hopping in Chiang Mai, Thailand

 It was mostly destroyed, perhaps by an earthquake in the 16th or 18th century, no one really knows for sure but it is an interesting place to chill in the shade or chat to a monk.

-Wat Chiang Man is the oldest temple in Chiang Mai, erected by the city’s founder King Mengrai in 1296 and houses a crystal buddha believed to have the power to bring the rains.
+Another temple worth searching out is Wat Chiang Man.
+This is the oldest temple in Chiang Mai, erected by the city’s founder King Mengrai in 1296, and houses a crystal buddha believed to have the power to bring the rains.

-When temple hopping in Chiang Mai it doesn’t even matter if you get lost as you will soon stumble across another ancient temple that surprises and delights.
+One of the best things about temple hopping in Chiang Mai is that it doesn’t even matter if you get lost – you will soon stumble across another ancient temple that surprises and delights.

-You’ll discover temples adorned and dripping with gold, intricately carved gabled roofs, colourful, glittering mosaics with singha lions or naga sea serpents guarding the entrances and octagonal chedi rising proudly high into the sky – temple hopping is definitely the best way to spend a day in Chiang Mai.
+You’ll discover temples adorned and dripping with gold, intricately carved gabled roofs, colourful, glittering mosaics with singha lions or naga sea serpents guarding the entrances and octagonal chedi rising proudly high into the sky.

-For more tips for planning your own trip check out my blog on where to stay in Chiang Mai.
+For more tips for planning your own trip check out my other Chiang Mai blogs: